Venezuelan Criollo horse: Formation

-Horses were extinct in South America around 10,000 BC, and the species only reappeared with the arrival of the crews of Christopher Columbus's second voyage in 1493.
-The Venezuelan breed is descended from the Colonial Spanish horse, introduced by settlers and conquistadores from the 16th century onwards – the same origin as the neighboring Trote y galope.
+Horses were extinct in South America until their reintroduction with the arrival of Spanish expeditions, beginning with the second voyage of Christopher Columbus's second voyage in 1493.
+The Venezuelan breed descends from Colonial Spanish horse to the region by settlers and conquistadores from the 16th century onward, sharing its origins with neighboring populations such as the Trote y galope.
 In 1526, the settlement of Coro introduced local horse breeding.
 In 1528, King Charles V of Spain commissioned the Welser governors to import horses from Hispaniola, San Juan and Santiago de Cuba to Venezuela.
-It seems that horses abandoned by Don Pedro de Mendoza in 1535 near Buenos Aires also played a special role in the founding of the breed.
-The majority of these founding horses came from the Antilles, but a not inconsiderable number, acquired by the Welsers or by settlers, are thought to have come directly from Spain.
+Horses abandoned near Buenos Aires by Don Pedro de Mendoza in 1535 are also thought to have contributed to the foundational stock.
+Most of these early horses originated in the Antilles, though a number are believed to have been imported directly from Spain.
 Ambrosius Ehinger brought over 80 horses from Sanlúcar de Barrameda to Venezuela.
 Similarly, in 1545, Cristóbal Rodríguez, a settler in the Llanos, brought ten mares and two foals of the Andalusian breed directly from Jerez de la Frontera.

-The Venezuelan Criollo breed originated in the Llanos plains of north-western Venezuela.
-The particularly harsh climate, with very dry winters, has led to a reduction in the size of the original Iberian herd.
+The breed developed in the Llanos plains of north‑western Venezuela, where the harsh climate, including very dry winters, contributed to a reduction in size from the original Iberian stock.

 Since the 20th century

-The Venezuelan Criollo was described and characterized by Ángel Cabrera in his work published in Buenos Aires (1945), then by R. De Armas in his veterinary thesis published in 1946, which is the most complete description published of the breed.
-The structuring of Venezuelan Criollo breeding is more recent, and stems from the observation by local llaneros that their traditional horses are better adapted to the climate of their region than the American Quarter Horse.
-A group of researchers from the Universidad Centroccidental Lisandro Alvarado, in Barquisimeto, has conducted several studies on these horses.
-In 2011, when a genetic characterization study was published on 214 subjects of the breed in comparison with other South American horse breeds, there was still no stud book (or herd book).
+The Venezuelan Criollo was first described and characterized in published works by Ángel Cabrera in Buenos Aires in 1945, followed by R. De Armas in a 1946 veterinary thesis, which remains one of the most complete early descriptions of the breed.
+The formal organisation of Venezuelan Criollo breeding is more recent, motivated by local llaneros’ observations that traditional horses were better suited to the regional climate than imported American Quarter Horse.
+Researchers from the Universidad Centroccidental Lisandro Alvarado in Barquisimeto have conducted studies on the breed.
+By 2011, when a genetic characterisation study was published on 214 individuals compared with other South American horse breeds, there was still no formal stud book or herd book for the Venezuelan Criollo.